Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 It is never good to quote a scripture without knowing the background or context of it.
 The background of Genesis 31:49 is about Laban and his nephew Jacob.

-After Jacob cheated his twin brother Esau out of his birthright in Genesis 27:36, his mother Rachel sent Jacob away to live with her brother Laban.
+After Jacob cheated his twin brother Esau out of his birthright in Genesis 27:36, his mother Rebekah sent Jacob away to live with her brother Laban.
 This was to get Jacob to distant himself from Esau who was angry with him.

 Jacob loved Rachel and Laban said he could marry her after he and Leah had completed their honeymoon.
 However, Jacob was required to work another seven years to satisfy Rachel's father.